 Fact: Oversized bikes are especially dangerous.
 Your child does not have the skills and coordination needed to handle a bigger bike and may lose control.
 Your child should be able to sit on the seat, with hands on the handlebars, and place the balls of both feet on the ground.
 Your child's first bike should also be equipped with foot brakes, since your children's hand muscles and coordination are not mature enough to control hand brakes.

 Myth: It's safer for my child to ride facing traffic.

 Fact: Your child should always ride on the right, with traffic.
 Riding against traffic confuses or surprises drivers.
-Almost one fourth of bicycle-car collisions result from bicyclists riding against traffic.
+Almost one-quarter of bicycle-car collisions result from bicyclists riding against traffic.

 Myth: Children shouldn't use hand signals, because signaling may cause them to lose control of their bikes.

-Fact: Hand signals are an important part of the rules of the road and should be taught to all children before they begin to ride in the street.
+Fact: Hand signals are an important part of the "rules of the road" and should be taught to all children before they begin to ride in the street.
 They are an important communication link between cyclists and motorists.
-Any child who does not have the skills necessary to use hand signals without falling or swerving shouldn't be riding in the street to begin with.
-Many accidents involving older children occur when they fail to signal motorists as to their intended actions.
+Any child who does not have the skills necessary to use hand signals without falling or swerving shouldn't be riding in the street.
+Many accidents involving older children occur when they fail to signal motorists where they intend to go.

 Myth: Bike reflectors and a reflective vest will make it safe for my child to ride at night.

 Fact: It's never safe for your child to ride a bike at night.
 Night riding requires special skills and special equipment.
 Few children are equipped with either.
 Never allow your child to ride at dusk or after dark.